Avneet-Chahal/Smart-Media-Analysis-Agent/README.md

 Known limitations
 Future improvement plan
 Demonstration video

-30. Conclusion
+🎓 30.
+Conclusion

 The Smart Media Analysis Agent demonstrates how modern AI technologies can be combined to create an intelligent educational assistant.

-By integrating multimodal content processing, speech transcription, retrieval-augmented generation, Azure AI Search, and Microsoft Foundry, the system transforms static educational material into an interactive learning experience.
+By integrating multimodal content processing, speech transcription, Retrieval-Augmented Generation, Azure AI Search, and Microsoft Foundry, the system transforms static educational material into an interactive learning experience.

 Educational Content
         ↓